Coinsnap/Coinsnap-for-Woocommerce/readme.txt

 = 1.3.5 :: 2025-05-05 =
 * Update: Prevented redirect to BTCPay server if payment amount is less than 0.000005869 BTC (0.50 EUR) for onchain payments, 0.000001 BTC (1 SAT) for Lightning payment or currency in not supported.
 * Update: BTCPay setup wizard is added in BTCPay server settings.

+= 1.3.6 :: 2025-05-06 =
+* Update: Minimum order amount is added to connection status notice.
+* Update: Woocommerce store admin can choose where to show connection status notice and hide it from all the Admin pages.